Who is God’s (Jehovah’s) Witness?

 6 also said in another passage, You are a priest forever in the order of Melchizedek.

 Christ being the Eternal High Priest is the “Amen” of God and serves as God’s Witness.
-So, it is improper for anyone else to ascribe to themselves the title “Jehovah’s Witness”.
+It is Christ who now communicated the word of God to His assembly by means of the Holy Spirit.
+This is no longer accomplished by a human being.
+Therefore, it is improper for anyone else to ascribe to themselves the title “Jehovah’s Witness” or “God’s Witness”.

 Well then, who are Christ disciples to bear witness concerning?